 Course overview

-In modern healthcare systems, leaders need to be able to influence and support a multicultural workforce and to lead innovations and improvements within their area of practice.
-As a healthcare leader and manager, the learner needs skills in flexibility, adaptability, critical thinking, creativity and confidence to work within complex, interconnected and global-influenced healthcare environments.
+In modern healthcare systems, leaders must be able to influence and support a multicultural workforce and lead innovations and improvements within their area of practice.
+Apprentices develop the skills, knowledge and behaviours required to lead and manage safe, high-quality and effective healthcare.

 Please note, we can only respond to enquiries from employers, or individuals with agreement from their employer to undertake an apprenticeship.